Pros and Cons of 529 Plans: Is a 529 Right for Your Education Savings?

 Is a 529 plan right for you?

-To choose the best option for you, there are a few things you should consider when weighing up 529 plan pros and cons:
+To choose the best option for you, there are a few things you should consider when weighing 529 plan advantages and potential drawbacks: